mdn/browser-compat-data/docs/data-guidelines/index.md

 ## Non-functional defined names imply `"partial_implementation"`

-If a browser recognizes an API name, but the API doesn’t have any discernable behavior, use `"partial_implementation": true` instead of `"version_added": false`, as if the feature has non-standard support, rather than no support.
+If a browser recognizes an API name, but the API doesn’t have any discernible behavior, use `"partial_implementation": true` instead of `"version_added": false`, as if the feature has non-standard support, rather than no support.

 For example, suppose there is some specification for a Web API `NewFeature.method()`.
 Running `typeof NewFeature.method` in some browser returns `function` (not `undefined`), but the method, when called, returns `null` instead of an expected value.
 For that feature, set `"partial_implementation": true` and write a note describing the feature’s misbehavior.